frederic-perez/AmE-dictionary/data/dictionary.md

 __overhead bin__ :two::hammer: (airplane) _Overhead bin space._
 __overhead bins__ (airplane) :two::hammer:
 __overlay__ _n_
-__overly__
-__overly__ _adv_ :dart::eight: Excessively. _She was a jealous and overly possessive woman._ _Syn_ unduly, excessively, inordinately, too, to too great an extent/degree, immoderately, exceedingly _Well, not to be overly dramatic, but it's one of the scariest unions of all time._ :es: demasiado
+__overly__ _adv_ :dart::nine: Excessively. _She was a jealous and overly possessive woman._ _Syn_ unduly, excessively, inordinately, too, to too great an extent/degree, immoderately, exceedingly _Well, not to be overly dramatic, but it's one of the scariest unions of all time._ :es: demasiado
 __overpass__ _n_
 __overripe__ _An overripe eggplant._
 __overseas__